1 Part Course |

 • The opportunity to raise examples you have come across and discuss the tax implications

-• Identify the different exit routes and why an EOT might provide a suitable exit route for the owners.
+• Identify when a transfer to an EOT could provide a suitable exit route for the owners

-• Understand the tax advantages for the original owner and those for the employees.
+• Discuss the tax advantages for the transferor

-• Learn what are the potential downsides for both the original owner and the employees.
+• Understand the potential drawbacks of the arrangement for both the former owner and the employees

-• The EOT webinar encourages participation and allows for all questions and clarifications to be considered.
+• The employee ownership trust webinar will encourage participation and allow for all questions and clarifications to be considered.

 Number of places: